Red Riding: Red Riding 1983

+Using information from Myshkin and his own childhood memories of Fitzwilliam, Piggott finds a mine shaft hidden in a pigeon shed near Laws's home.
+The underground tunnel is revealed to be the epicentre of a paedophile and child-murdering ring run by Laws and catering to citizens of diverse social relevance, including Dawson and Piggott's father.

-It is implied that only when children with known, stable local families were abducted did the criminal structure run the risk of being made public.
-This was the main reason for the constables' indirect assistance in Dawson's demise, thereby solving the "two little problems" referred to by Angus (a nosy young journalist and a businessman with a dark secret) at the same time without compromising their million-pound investment in the commercial centre.
-It is clear that, at least after 1974, Laws counted on the complicity and even direct collaboration of high-ranking officials in the WYMP, although the extent of his grip on the police, the reasons why he did not share a fate similar to Dawson's and the degree of knowledge WYMP brass had of his and Dawson's activities prior to 1974 are left open to speculation.
+Details such as the ring's geographic sprawl, body count and number of surviving victims (including Myshkin) are left unknown.
+It is implied that the ring risked public scrutiny after children with known, stable, local families disappeared.
+Such risk increased with the lurid media coverage of the Kemplay murder.
+This was the reason for the constables' indirect assistance in Dawson's demise, thereby solving what Angus called "two little problems" (a nosy, incorruptible journalist and a businessman with an out-of-control perversion) at the same time to protect their commercial centre investment.
+After 1974, Laws clearly counted on the complicity and cooperation of the WYMP; the reasons why he did not share Dawson's fate, and the degree of knowledge WYMP brass had of his activities before that year, are left unexplained.

-Finally, it is also revealed that B.J. was the first child abducted by this criminal enterprise, and perhaps the only one who survived.
-He ends up returning to Laws' home to enact revenge, but in the last moment finds himself unable to do so due to Laws' mind-numbing, domineering influence on him.
-Seconds before Laws is about to drill into B.J.'s head with an electric drill, Jobson appears with a shotgun and shoots the reverend three times, killing him.
-He then opens the hidden entrance to the mine shaft just in time for Piggott to emerge from it with a still-living Hazel Atkins in his arms.
-B.J. flees southward by train, reflecting on his upbringing, his experiences, and his "escape" from the past of West Yorkshire.
-Thus three characters – Jobson, Piggott and B.J. – achieve some measure of redemption in the end.
+Finally, it is revealed that B. J. was the first child abused by this ring.
+After a stint in gaol, B. J. returns to Laws' home to exact revenge but in the last moment is unable to do so due to Laws' mind-numbing, domineering influence on him.
+Laws restrains B. J. and is about to use an electric drill on his head when Jobson appears with a shotgun and shoots the reverend dead.
+He then opens the hidden entrance to the mineshaft just in time for Piggott to emerge from it with Hazel Atkins alive in his arms.
+B. J. flees southward by train, reflecting on his upbringing, his experiences, and his "escape" from the past of West Yorkshire.
+Thus, three characters – Jobson, Piggott, and B. J. – achieve a measure of redemption.